kervinck/gigatron-rom/Emu/midi/README.md

 3) The wait or delay command has been changed from 2 bytes and 1ms resolution to 1 byte and 16.66667ms<br/>
 resolution; this has a number of important impacts.
     - You cannot have a delay longer than 2116ms, so any MIDI score that does will have serious timing issues.<br/>
-    - Very short delays will either be rounded down to 0ms or 16.6666667ms, this **_will_** affect timing,<br/>
+    - Very short delays will either be rounded down to 0ms or rounded up to 16.6666667ms, this **_will_** affect<br/>
-how much of a problem it causes is completely dependent on the MIDI score and your playback<br/>
+timing, how much of a problem it causes is completely dependent on the MIDI score and your playback architecture.<br/>
-architecture.<br/>

 ## Stream
 The byte stream produced by Miditones is composed of a number of commands, these commands are differentiated<br/>